-We were previously externally managed and advised by ACM.
-Effective May 31, 2017, we exercised our option to fully internalize our management team and terminate the existing management, which included the transfer of approximately 100 employees.

-Prior to May 31, 2017, ACM provided us with a variety of advisory and professional services vital to our operations, including underwriting, accounting and treasury, compliance, marketing, information technology and human resources, for which we reimbursed ACM for its actual costs incurred and included the allocable portion of the base salaries, annual cash bonuses and employee benefits paid to our Former Manager's employees who provide such services to us.
-Prior to May 31, 2017, the cash compensation and benefits paid or provided to Mr. Elenio was provided by ACM and included in the management fee.
+Effective May 31, 2017, we exercised our option to fully internalize our management team and terminate the existing management agreement, which included the transfer of approximately 100 employees.
+Prior to May 31, 2017, we were previously externally managed and advised by ACM, who provided us with a variety of advisory and professional services vital to our operations (including underwriting, accounting and treasury, compliance, marketing, information technology and human resources) which were reimbursed to ACM at actual cost.
+ACM's cost included the allocable portion of the base salaries, annual cash bonuses and employee benefits paid to our Former Manager's employees who provided such services to us.
+Therefore, prior to May 31, 2017, the cash compensation and benefits paid or provided to Mr. Elenio were provided by ACM and included in the management fee.
 Effective June 1, 2017, Mr. Elenio was compensated directly by us.

-The 2017, 2016 and 2015 base management fees were \$6.7 million, \$12.6 million and \$10.9 million, respectively.
-A portion of this amount represented our allocable portion of the base salary and annual cash bonus paid to Mr. Elenio with respect to his service to the Company while he was employed by ACM.
+The 2017 and 2016 base management fees were \$6.7 million and \$12.6 million, respectively.
+A portion of this amount represented our allocable portion of the base salary and annual cash bonus paid to Mr. Elenio with respect to his service to us while he was employed by ACM.